Social Democratic Party of Austria

+Use of the three arrows in Austria has historically been linked with the SPÖ.

 The Social Democratic Party of Austria (Sozialdemokratische Partei Österreichs /de-AT/, SPÖ) is a social democratic political party in Austria.
 Founded in 1889 as the Social Democratic Workers' Party of Austria (Sozialdemokratische Arbeiterpartei Österreichs, SDAPÖ) and later known as the Socialist Party of Austria (Sozialistische Partei Österreichs) from 1945 until 1991, the party is the oldest extant political party in Austria.
 Along with the Austrian People's Party (ÖVP), it is one of the country's two traditional major parties.
 It is positioned on the centre-left on the political spectrum.

 Since June 2023, the party has been led by Andreas Babler.
 It is currently the third largest of five parties in the National Council, having won 41 of 183 seats and 21.1% of the popular vote in the 2024 Austrian legislative election.
 It holds seats in the legislatures of all nine states; of these, it is the largest party in three (Burgenland, Carinthia, and Vienna.)
 The SPÖ is supportive of Austria's membership in the European Union, and it is a member of the Progressive Alliance and Party of European Socialists.
 It sits with the Progressive Alliance of Socialists and Democrats in the European Parliament; of Austria's 19 MEPs, five are members of the SPÖ.
 The party has close ties to the Austrian Trade Union Federation (ÖGB) and the Austrian Chamber of Labour (AK).

 The SDAPÖ was the second largest party in the Imperial Council of the Austro-Hungarian Empire from the 1890s through 1910s.
 After the First World War, it briefly governed the First Austrian Republic, but thereafter returned to opposition.
 The party was banned in 1934 following the Austrian Civil War, and was suppressed throughout Austrofascism and the Nazi period.
 The party was refounded as the Socialist Party of Austria in 1945 and governed as a junior partner of the ÖVP until 1966.
 In 1970, the SPÖ became the largest party for the first time in post-war history, and Bruno Kreisky became Chancellor, winning three consecutive majorities (1971, 1975, and 1979).
 From 1987 to 2000 the SPÖ led a grand coalition with the ÖVP before returning to opposition for the first time in 30 years.
 The party governed again from 2007 to 2017.
 From 2017 to 2025, the SPÖ was the primary opposition to the ÖVP governments of Sebastian Kurz, Alexander Schallenberg, and Karl Nehammer.
 Since 2025, the SPÖ has governed as a junior partner of the ÖVP, alongside the NEOS.